Nāmāparādha – Sādhu-nindā

 tāhāi baliba āmi tomāra prabhāve

-Hari Dāsa said, “Lord, by Your power, I will say whatever You make me say.
+Hari Dāsa said, “Lord, by Your potency, I will say whatever You make me say.

 sei aparādhe mora baḍa haya bhaya

-“The śāstra says there are ten types of offenses to the Holy Name.
-I greatly fear these offenses.
+“In the śāstra it is said that there are ten types of offences to the Holy Name.
+I greatly fear these offences.
 (1)

-“Please give me the strength so that one by one, I can speak about all these offences.
+“Please give me the strength so that I can speak about all these offences one by one

 anya śubha-karmera samāna kṛṣṇa-nāma